fcarli3/language_based_technology/README.md

 # lbt
-Assignments of Language-based Technology for Security course
+This repository contains lab assigments of Language-based Technology for Security (Master's Degree in Cybersecurity at [University of Pisa](https://cysec.unipi.it/)).